aardappel/lobster/docs/source/shooter_tutorial.md

 travelling in the direction of the mouse.
 We also increase the `lastbullet` variable to cause the next one to be fired in 0.1 seconds.

-A sidenote on how we're implementing bullets here: there's a couple of things not ideal about this, which we do all to keep the example simple and to really build a game from the ground up.
+A side note on how we're implementing bullets here: there's a couple of things not ideal about this, which we do all to keep the example simple and to really build a game from the ground up.
 First, the way the checking for time is implemented here is a bit fragile, as big time fluctuations may cause bullets to